 - Battery performance decreases with temperature.
 In cold environments, we recommend keeping spare batteries in a warm place, such as the inside of a coat.
 Batteries can recover their power when they warm up.
-As the performance of Ni-MH batteries is affected less by temperature, their use is recommended when shooting in cold environments. - Remove the batteries when the camera is not in use for an extended period.
-Leaking battery fluid may damage the battery-chamber. - Whilst Alkaline batteries can be used in this product these should only be used as an emergency measure.
-Alkaline batteries are unable to supply the cameras power requirements for very long. - If batteries have been exhausted when used in the camera, do not reload them even if their charge seems to recover over time.
-These batteries will interfere with normal camera operation.
+As the performance of Ni-MH batteries are less affected by temperature, their use is recommended when shooting in cold environments. - Remove the batteries when the camera is not in use for an extended period.
+Leaking battery fluid may damage the battery-chamber. - Occasionally, when using alkaline batteries, the battery-condition indicator will give a false low-battery-power warning, even though there is enough power capacity.
+Continue to use the camera; the low-battery indicator will disappear. - If batteries have been exhausted when used in the camera, do not reload them even if their charge seems to recover over time.
+These batteries will interfere with normal camera operation. - A special built-in battery supplies power to the camera clock.
+If the clock resets when the camera is on, the battery is exhausted.
+The battery must be replaced at a Minolta service facility.
+The battery life is approximately five years.